-- Parents are contacted when the school identifies a scholar at risk and in need of an intervention area. - Parents are contacted when the schools SBLC team suspects that the scholar may need more intervention, has made adequate growth and no longer requires interventions and/or is recommended for a special education evaluation under Bulletin 1508.
+- 1. Parents are contacted when the school identifies a scholar at risk and in need of an intervention area. - Parents are contacted when the school's SBLC team suspects that the scholar may need more intervention, has made adequate growth and no longer requires interventions, and/or is recommended for a special education evaluation under Bulletin 1508. - 3.
+Parent permission is obtained for any screenings and/or evaluations.